etoccalino/barchart/README.rst

 What's the most used program in the terminal? ``ls``, of course!
 Yes, it is! *(I don't care if that's not true for you, this is not a survey)*.
 But ``ls``, good as the antediluvians made it, does not traverse the file-system.
 It merely gives information it obtains one level deep.
 Who goes deeper? ``du`` goes as deep as it can, or as deep as you tell it to go... shiny.

-I developed ``barchart`` with a very specific ``du`` use case in mind: inspecting a directory one level deep.
+I developed ``barchart`` with a very specific ``du`` use case in mind: inspecting a directory one level deep, but still inspecting full directory sizes.
 This is a very recurring pattern in my day to day experience. ``barchart`` leaves its input *almost* as-is; it adorns it with a bar chart of the sizes reported by ``du``, or whatever program laid up in the pipe.
 The terminal is a very limited canvas (and due to my scarce ascii-art skills, doubly so), but the bar chart is conveniently located on the side of the output, rotated 90-degrees, so that each bar is aligned with the ``du`` reported size to which it corresponds.
 The results are satisfactory.

 Example Usage